Prabin128/React-Basics/2.Introduction_to_JSX_and_babel/Into_to_JSX_and_Babel.md

    }
    ```

-Here, the **<h1>** tag is not HTML but JSX.
+Here, the **`<h1>`** tag is not HTML but JSX.
 This JSX is later transformed by React into a JavaScript object that represents a DOM node.
 This object is used by React to efficiently update the actual DOM in the browser, ensuring that the UI is always in sync with the application state.

 # How JSX Works in the Code

-### JSX is used in the "App.jsx" file, where you see the line:
+#### JSX is used in the "App.jsx" file:
 ``` In the App.jsx file of our React project: ```
  ```js
     return (